The Broncos are the team to beat in the NRL Telstra Women's Premiership with a dominant three titles in three seasons.

 Four players have played every season at the club - Ali Brigginshaw, Chelsea Lenarduzzi, Lavinia Gould and Julia Robinson - while the squad has a total 91 games of NRLW experience - the most in the competition.

-Broncos coach Kelvin Wright will likely turn to uncapped youth on the bench with a few departures and nine members in the squad yet to make their NRLW debut.
+Broncos coach Kelvin Wright will likely turn to uncapped youth on the bench with a few departures and 11 members in the squad yet to make their NRLW debut.

 The likes of Jada Ferguson and Hayley Maddick are the next talents set to feature in the NRLW while Lesa Mataafa and Roxy Murdoch are also players to watch.